 Margin trading with cryptocurrency allows users to borrow money against their current funds to trade cryptocurrency “on margin” on an exchange.
-In other words, users can leverage their existing cryptocurrency to increase their buying power (generally paying interest on the amount borrowed, but not always).
+In other words, users can leverage their existing cryptocurrency or dollars by borrowing funds to increase their buying power (generally paying interest on the amount borrowed, but not always).

 “Imagine this: you’re sitting at the blackjack table and the dealer throws you an ace.
 You’d love to increase your bet, but you’re a little short on cash.
 Luckily, your friend offers to spot you $50 and says you can pay him back later.
 Tempting, isn’t it?
 If the cards are dealt right, you can win big and pay your buddy back his $50 with profits to spare.
 But what if you lose?
 Not only will you be down your original bet, but you’ll still owe your friend $50.
 Borrowing money at the casino is like gambling on steroids: the stakes are high and your potential for profit is dramatically increased.
 Conversely, your risk is also increased.”

 – Margin Trading quote from Investopedia which explains how margin trading is like a casino… within a casino… within a casino…

 With the introduction covered, let’s cover some of what we touched on above in detail.

 Margin trading is, in simple terms, just borrowing funds to leverage your bet.
 You take extra risk for the chance of extra reward.
 Logically, this is something you primarily want to do when you think the odds are in your favor.